-Photometric plans and lighting cutsheets were not supplied with the submittal.
-The plans and details need to be supplied to ensure conformance with all applicable codes and regulations.
+Photometric plans and lighting cutsheets are attached to the packet.
+The plans and lighting details conform with all applicable lighting codes and regulations.

 Open Item #11: Petitioner needs to supply photometric plans and light spec sheets for review.

 SPECIAL APPROVALS NEEDED (REZONING AND VARIATIONS)